kvk-code/soap/line_diagram.md

     G --> H[Server Response]
     H --> I[GetResponse Message]
     I --> A

-    %% Diagram Explanation
-    %% A: Client request initiates communication.
-    %% B: Request message is constructed using GetRequest definition.
-    %% C: The request is mapped to an operation defined in PortType.
-    %% D: The GetExample operation is executed.
-    %% E: Input structure is validated using WSDL types.
-    %% F: Binding information determines the protocol for communication.
-    %% G: SOAP message is transmitted over HTTP.
-    %% H: The server processes the request and sends back a response.
-    %% I: Response is provided using the GetResponse message structure.
 ```

+### Diagram Explanation
+- **A: Client Request**: Initiates communication with the service.
+- **B: GetRequest Message**: The request message is constructed using the `GetRequest` definition.
+- **C: PortType Operation Mapping**: The request is mapped to a specific operation defined in the WSDL `PortType`.
+- **D: Operation: GetExample**: The `GetExample` operation is executed based on the request.
+- **E: Input Validation**: The input structure is validated using the WSDL `types`.
+- **F: Binding Protocol Specification**: Binding information determines the communication protocol.
+- **G: SOAP over HTTP**: The SOAP message is transmitted over HTTP.
+- **H: Server Response**: The server processes the request and prepares a response.
+- **I: GetResponse Message**: The response is provided using the `GetResponse` message structure.